afikur/afikur.github.io/_posts/2022-03-05-how-we-do-it-docker-for-java-developers.md

 ### Summary

-You're reading the summary that generally means you read the whole article, you're awesome kudos to you.
-Docker is something that you can't learn just by theory, you've to make your hands dirty.
+You're reading the summary that generally means you've read the whole article, you're awesome kudos to you.
+Docker is something that you can't learn just by reading some articles or watching few video tutorials, you've to make your hands dirty.
 Build something, containerize it, share your images with others, deploy it.
 You may find some challenges to do so, learn from your mistakes and keep learning.